-We look at someone making an excuse and chalk it up to being weak (a word we already struggle to use in a productive way), and just like that, the solution becomes: you suck, just be better.
+We look at someone making an excuse and chalk it up to being weak (a word we already struggle to use constructively), and just like that, the solution becomes “just be better.”

 “Just Be Better”

-Those phrases above can go a long way to boost the confidence of try-hards and people who were already feeling pretty good about their motivation and self-discipline to begin with.
-And of course, they look great on posters, and t-shirts that used to have sleeves but don’t have sleeves anymore.
-Presumably, the sleeves burst off all by themselves in sheer awe of the absolute meat cannons of the aforementioned iron-willed superheroes.
+Those phrases above can boost the confidence of try-hards and people who already feel good about their motivation and self-discipline.
+And, of course, they look great on posters and t-shirts that used to have sleeves but don’t have sleeves anymore.
+Presumably, the sleeves burst off by themselves in sheer awe of the absolute meat cannons of the aforementioned iron-willed superheroes.

 As for us mere mortals, talk like this is not especially helpful.

-Turns out, addressing a problem by telling someone (including yourself) to just not have that problem anymore, is about as useful as a middle shoe.
-HUH.
+It turns out that addressing a problem by telling someone (including yourself) not to have that problem anymore is about as helpful as a middle shoe.

-By treating excuses as weakness, and weakness as some sort of disappointing but intentional life choice, we create a toxic environment.
-It makes everyone feel lousy, yet doesn’t actually do anything to deal with excuses, or their underlying causes.
+We create a toxic environment by treating excuses as a sign of weakness, a disappointing but intentional life choice.
+It makes everyone feel lousy yet doesn’t do anything to deal with excuses or their underlying causes.

 Not exactly helpful, is it?